ioBroker/ioBroker.owfs/README.md

 This command starts the 1wire server on local port 4304.

-- To show the data from the local 1wire server in the file system call follwing command:
+- To show the data from the local 1wire server in the file system call following command:

 ```
 owfs -C -m /mnt/1wire --allow_other